Axelm3sh/Manifest42/frontend/docs/area-for-improvements.md

    - Configure GitHub Actions or similar CI/CD tool
    - Implement automated testing in the pipeline
    - Set up automated deployment to staging/production

+## 7. Coding Standards and Best Practices

+### Vue.js Style Guide

+To maintain code quality and consistency, follow these key Vue.js development standards:

+1. **Naming Conventions**:
+   - Use camelCase for variables and functions
+   - Use PascalCase for component names
+   - Use kebab-case for file names
+   - Use UPPER_SNAKE_CASE for constants

+2. **Component Structure**:
+   - Use Single File Components (SFC)
+   - Prefer Composition API with `<script setup>` for new components
+   - Keep components focused on a single responsibility
+   - Follow a consistent order of sections: `<script>`, `<template>`, `<style>`

+3. **Best Practices**:
+   - Define prop types explicitly and use validation
+   - Use kebab-case for event names
+   - Always provide a unique `:key` with `v-for`
+   - Use shorthand syntax for directives (`:`, `@`, `#`)
+   - Implement performance optimizations like `v-memo` and `shallowRef`

+4. **Common Pitfalls to Avoid**:
+   - Mutating props directly
+   - Complex logic in templates
+   - Deep nesting of components
+   - Side effects in computed properties

+For a comprehensive guide, refer to the full Vue.js style guide in the project.

 These long-term improvements will help ensure that the Cargomatic frontend application remains maintainable, performant, and user-friendly as it evolves over time.